Colt Cabana: Ring of Honor (2002–2007)

-Scott Colton was trained by Ace Steel, Danny Dominion, and Kevin Quinn alongside Phil Brooks (CM Punk).
+Scott Colton was trained by Ace Steel & Danny Dominion.
 He broke into Ring of Honor with the name Colt Cabana as CM Punk's rival before joining with Steel and Punk as the Second City Saints.
 Cabana and Punk later became two–time ROH Tag Team Champions.
 With Punk becoming a singles star, Cabana feuded with Austin Aries and Nigel McGuinness.
-On August 13, 2005 Cabana defeated Punk in a two out of three falls match in their hometown of Chicago in what was supposed to be Punk's last ROH match before going to World Wrestling Entertainment.
+On August 13, 2005, Cabana defeated Punk in a two out of three falls match in their hometown of Chicago in what was supposed to be Punk's last ROH match before going to World Wrestling Entertainment.

 Between August 2005 and April 2006, Cabana was involved in a feud with Homicide, which featured Cabana being strangled with a metal coat hanger, bleeding from numerous chair shots, having Drāno poured down his throat, being piledriven off the ring apron through a table, and getting his head crushed between a ladder.
-On April 1, 2006 in Chicago, Cabana finally got his revenge and earned the respect of Homicide after a Chicago Street Fight, which saw the feud settled with a handshake and an embrace.
+On April 1, 2006, in Chicago, Cabana finally got his revenge and earned the respect of Homicide after a Chicago Street Fight, which saw the feud settled with a handshake and an embrace.

-After his decisive victory against Homicide, Colt Cabana challenged the ROH World Champion Bryan Danielson for the World Championship at Ring of Honor's 100th show on April 22, 2006 in Philadelphia.
+After his decisive victory against Homicide, Colt Cabana challenged the ROH World Champion Bryan Danielson for the World Championship at Ring of Honor's 100th show on April 22, 2006, in Philadelphia.
 Danielson defeated him in less than five minutes.
 Feeling he lost the match because he had spent the past eight months "brawling" as opposed to wrestling, Cabana rededicated himself.
 He eventually earned a rematch against Danielson at Chi-Town Struggle on June 24, though he once again lost.
 Cabana received one last shot against Danielson for the ROH World Championship on August 26.
 The two fought to a 60-minute time limit draw in a two out of three falls match, with each wrestler earning one fall.

 In October 2006, Cabana was involved in an auto accident with fellow Ring of Honor stars Adam Pearce and Dave Prazak.
 Cabana was driving from a Ring of Honor event in Dayton, Ohio when he lost control of their car due to the weather conditions.
 The car was totaled but everyone was wearing seat belts, which saved their lives.
 It was initially reported that Cabana had to have a toe amputated, though he had only bruised it.
 Despite the injury, Cabana wrestled the next night in Chicago Ridge, Illinois.
 Pearce and Prazak also walked away with only bruises.

 On April 3, 2007, it was revealed by the Ring of Honor website that Colton had signed a WWE developmental contract and was to begin working for their developmental territory Ohio Valley Wrestling.
 At Good Times, Great Memories (named in his honor), held on April 28 in Chicago, Cabana defeated long-time friend and fellow Chicago wrestler Adam Pearce.